-ART210: Interactivity I: Creating with Code (3 Credits)
+ART220: Intro to Making Art with Code (3 Credits)

 This introductory course focuses on artistic creation using traditional and electronic media through a combination of hands-on projects, group activities and lectures.
 Students will learn 'Processing' a Java-based programming language to create interactive art explorations for 2D applications on the Web and 3D applications with Physical Computing.
 An emphasis will be placed on how interaction, technology, and art can create new forms of expression and prepare students to use these skills in their own creative practice.